ashkren/RAG-paper-analysis/README.md

 ### Key Limitations

-- **Retrieval Quality Dependency:** RAG's performance is fundamentally bounded by retrieval quality.
-Experiments show a 12-point drop when swapping DPR for BM25 (44.0 → 31.8 EM on Natural Questions).
-No fallback mechanisms are provided for handling retrieval failures.
+- **Retrieval Quality Dependency:** RAG’s performance depends heavily on the quality and relevance of retrieved documents.
+When retrieval returns low-quality or off-topic evidence, the model still conditions on it, degrading output quality.
+Without a fallback mechanism, it implicitly relies on pretrained knowledge, often yielding generic or inaccurate responses.

 - **Limited Exploration of Components:** All experiments use a single knowledge source (Wikipedia, December 2018), which may not always be reliable or complete.
 The generator also is fixed to BART-large, with no exploration of other seq2seq models or scaling effects.